-For newly appointed external directors, AICA provides explanations on our Corporate Policy and arranges site visits to branches and plants at the time of their appointment, enabling them to deepen their understanding of AICA and our business.
-Additional opportunities to deepen the understanding of the business are provided after appointment as necessary.
+For newly appointed outside directors, AICA provides explanations on our Corporate Policy and arranges site visits to branch offices, showrooms and plants at the time of their appointment, enabling them to deepen their understanding of AICA and our business.
+AICA provides them opportunities for audits and plant tours of domestic and international locations to deepen the understanding of the business are provided after appointment as necessary.

-For newly appointed directors, AICA provides opportunities for them to fully understand the roles and responsibilities required of a director.
-In addition, after their appointment, AICA strives to update their required knowledge such as by regularly holding seminars with external lecturers.
+For all directors, AICA provides opportunities to fully understand the roles and responsibilities required of a director.
+In addition, after their appointment, AICA strives to update their required knowledge such as by regularly holding seminar "Directors' Seminar" with outside lecturers.
+The "Directors' Seminar" in the 124th fiscal year was held under the theme of "Corporate Governance (Risk Management) and Latest Trends in Corporate Scandals" with Ms. Yoko Noguchi, Lawyer (and LEGAL LPC) as the invited lecturer.